|

 up to two fanotify_event_info_fid information records and one

-fanotify_event_info_pidfd information record alongside the
+fanotify_event_info_pidfd information record alongside the generic

-generic fanotify_event_metadata structure.
-Importantly, fanotify
+fanotify_event_metadata structure.
+Importantly, fanotify provides

-when a notification group is initialized with a stacked based
+notification group is initialized with a stacked based

 configuration.
 Each information record has a nested structure of